minhtuan2000/udp-file-transfer/readme.txt

 3. Run the client

-    From the root folder of the project (where this readme.txt and Makefile is located), run:
+    From the root folder of the project (where this readme.txt and Makefile are located), run:

         ./client/client request_url [option]